Skip to main content

 • You can't afford to pay the infringement.

-A mechanical breakdown is a valid ground of appeal, however the appeal must be supported in writing by an independent motoring organisation or mechanical repair business.
+In the case of a mechanical breakdown, the appeal application must be supported by written documentation from an independent motoring organisation or mechanical repair business.

 To complete an appeal form, please click here.